HelpLLC/Help/Text Files/Test Script.md

 34. User is able to report a company from a customer account
 35. User is able to view credits from a customer account
 36. User is able to block a company from a customer account
+37. User is able to unblock a company from a customer account
-37. User is able to reset their password
+38. User is able to reset their password